IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/cloud-deploy.md

 As an interesting additional exercise, we can also look in the operational console to see these transactions coming in!
 Back in the operational console...

 1. Open the `Channels` panel, then click on the `channel1` tile.
-You'll see a block height of 4 if you followed this tutorial exactly!
+You'll see a block height of 3 if you followed this tutorial exactly!

 2. Click on the most recent block (the one at the top of the list under `Block history`) then on the subsequent page click on the latest (probably only) transaction on the `Transactions` list.

 3. Notice the `Input` value in the details that are shown:

    ```
-   ["MyAssetContract:readMyAsset","001"]
+   ["MyAssetContract:createMyAsset","001"," hello ibm cloud"]
    ```

-Looks like that last transaction we performed in VSCode has been recorded in our blockchain ledger.
+Looks like that last transaction we submitted VSCode has been recorded in our blockchain ledger.
 There's no way to edit this list of transactions: it's there forever, and is why we say blockchains are "immutable".
-Even though you may later delete asset 001, its full history from creation, through any updates and reads and even the deletion itself are forever recorded on the ledger you are now viewing...
+Even though you may later delete asset `001`, its full history from creation, through any updates and reads and even the deletion itself are forever recorded on the ledger you are now viewing...

 ...Well, unless you're using the free trial of course ;) Remember that free trials of IBM Blockchain Platform on IBM Cloud are deleted after 30 days, so if you want to keep your shared immutable ledgers forever and run real workloads against them, you'll eventually need to look at the non-trial plan!

+> **Pro Tip:** You might be wondering "what about the readMyAsset transaction"?
+Great question!
+Because that one was **evaluated** rather than submitted, it didn't update the ledger - this is exactly what transaction evaluation is designed to do!
+Submit transactions when you want to update the ledger, and evaluate them if you just need to query the ledger without updating it.

 </details>